 Treasury is committed to the principles of workplace equity and diversity and selection for vacancies is made on merit.
 As such, the people at Treasury are intelligent hard-working individuals with a passion for policy development and a drive to make a positive contribution to raising the living standards of all Australians.

-At Treasury, you’ll be playing a key role in ensuring Australia continues to be a prosperous and cohesive first-world nation.
-In terms of diversity, Treasury participates in a wide range of initiatives to support and advance diversity issues.
-Treasury supports the White Ribbon campaign, which aims to stop violence against women.
-To further the goal of increasing Indigenous representation, Treasury has released a five-year Indigenous Employment and Retention Strategy that supports a range of employment initiatives including participation in the Indigenous Australian Government Development Program.
-The Department’s Disability Action Plan 2014-2018 aims to ensure disability employment networks are used to recruit new staff, recruitment processes are merit-based and job advertisements explicitly encourage people with disabilities to apply.
+In terms of diversity, Treasury participates in a wide range of initiatives to support and advance their diversity agenda.
+To further the goal of increasing Indigenous representation, Treasury has released a five-year Indigenous Employment and Retention Strategy that supports a range of employment initiatives including participation in the Indigenous Australian Government Development Program, cadetships and summer internships.
+The Department’s Disability strategy aims to ensure the department continues to build its disability confidence and that recruitment processes are merit-based and job advertisements explicitly encourage people with disabilities to apply.
 Under the Progressing Women initiative, the Department has adopted strategies to develop a flexible work environment free of unconscious bias where all staff feel equally valued and capable of fulfilling their potential.
 In addition, the Treasury participates in a number of external partnerships including Diversity Council Australia, Australian Network on Disability, Reconciliation Australia and Pride in Diversity.

 The recruitment process